 These scrumptious cookies are perfectly chewy and gooey flavored with brown butter, pools of dark chocolate, toasted coconut, pecans and a sprinkle of flaky sea salt!

 These cookies are just the right amount of sweet, salty, nutty and studded with big disks of melty chocolate.
 These Dark Chocolate Coconut & Pecan cookies are based off our favorite chocolate chip cookies recipe but loaded with lots more flavor and a little crunch!
 They're absolutely addicting and sure to be a fabulous addition to your favorite cookie recipes!
-Check out this post and original recipe to see all you need to know for making these cookies including How To Make Brown Butter, Baking Tips and how you can keep this cookie dough frozen and ready to bake whenever the mood strikes!

 These Dark Chocolate Coconut Pecan Cookies use all the usual ingredients for cookies plus a few special mix-ins.
 Here's what you'll need: